DIMEX

 • Appointments are available in 71 BCR offices (see list here ).

-• To request the renewal of your DIMEX (residency) card through the BCR, you must request an appointment through 800-BRCCITA (227-2482).
+• To request the renewal of your DIMEX (residency) card through the BCR, please schedule an appointment by calling 800-BCRCITA (227-2482).
 Answered with a lengthy Spanish menu of options.

 • The BCR Call Center will indicate the requirements that must be presented according to your residency category and the fees to be paid at the time of your appointment.
 Fees are paid in colones at the exchange rate on the day of payment.

 • The Bank of Costa Rica (BCR) captures all your necessary data.
-Through this collection, the information is validated by the General Directorate of Migration and Immigration (DGME), which prints the DIMEX (residency) card and sends it by mail to the Correos de Costa Rica that the cardholder indicates at the time of renewal.
+Through this collection, the information is validated by the General Directorate of Migration and Immigration (DGME), which prints the DIMEX (residency) card and sends it by mail to the Correos de Costa Rica that you indicate at the time of renewal.

-• The Correos de Costa Rica is responsible for delivering it to the DIMEX card holder at the postal branch selected by that DIMEX card holder within 22 business days* once the procedure has been completed at the Bank.
-(Not happening).
-The DIMEX cardholder has 30 days to retrieve the card in person and with proper I.D.
+• The Correos de Costa Rica is responsible for delivering it to the DIMEX cardholder at the postal branch selected by that DIMEX cardholder within 22 business days* once the procedure has been completed at the Bank.
+The DIMEX cardholder has 30 days to retrieve the card in person, provided they present proper identification.
 This cannot be delegated.

 (Proceed to the VEZ windows for service.)